If you encounter a disaster scenario, you can restore your Rancher Server to your most recent backup.

 docker start <RANCHER_CONTAINER_NAME>

 Wait a few moments and then open Rancher in a web browser.
-Confirm that the restoration succeeded and that your data is restored.
+Confirm that the restore succeeded and that your data is restored.